-Shannon Beador's Ex David Reveals the Gender of His Baby With Fiancée Lesley Cook - E!
+David Beador and Fiancée Lesley Cook Reveal Their Baby's Sex - E!
 Online

 David Beador and his fiancée Lesley Cook have a lot to celebrate!

 The newly engaged couple is getting ready to welcome their first child together after announcing the special pregnancy news in early July.
-And now, the former Real Housewives of Orange County star and his bride-to-be have an exciting baby update: They know their little one's gender.
+And now, the former Real Housewives of Orange County star and his bride-to-be have an exciting baby update: They know their little one's sex.

 Speaking to E!
 News exclusively, the pair reveals they're having a daughter.
 "We feel blessed to be adding a little girl to our big family," Lesley gushes.
 "We tried for a really long time.
 Everyone is super excited, especially David's mom and sisters.
 We have a lot of family eager to help."